📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 3. Castle–Community Benefit Agreements

-hire Merced County first
+hire Merced County residents first

 pay wage floors

-commit to anti-displacement zoning
+adopt anti-displacement zoning

 PILLAR 4 — AGRICULTURE + SCIENCE = MERCED’S ECONOMIC NICHE

-precision farming labs
+precision ag labs

-Valley Rail logistics connection
+Valley Rail logistics

 2. Livingston–Delhi Labor Corridor